ReaverTeknoGods/wc3proxy/README.md

 * It should have Unicode support

 Thankfully, the code is not too heavy.
 I have done some commits to fix the problems above.
 Hope someone like it :)

+Edit by Reaver:
+- Add 1.28
+- SelectedIndex always 0 in version number.
+- Remove untested text from 1.27